Securing Cloud Workloads with Hardware-Assisted Security and Non-Human Identity

 - Skills Gap: Implementing and managing these advanced security technologies requires specialized skills that may not be readily available within the organization.
 Investing in training and hiring skilled professionals is crucial for successful adoption.
 Consider partnering with security vendors or consultants to bridge the skills gap.

-- The company must first assess the compatibility of their existing hardware with the required security features.
+- Assess Compatibility and Configure: The company must first assess the compatibility of their existing hardware with the required security features and then configure the hardware and software to enable secure enclaves and hardware-based encryption, which highlights the complexity challenge.

-- The company must then train their staff to manage and monitor the new security infrastructure.
+- Staff Training: The company must then train their staff to manage and monitor the new security infrastructure, addressing the skills gap.

-- Ongoing maintenance and updates are necessary to ensure the security measures remain effective.
+- Ongoing Maintenance: Ongoing maintenance and updates are necessary to ensure the security measures remain effective.

 Organizations should also consider the shared responsibility model in the cloud, where the cloud provider is responsible for the security of the infrastructure, while the customer is responsible for securing what they put in the cloud Source: CISA.